calliope-project/calliope/doc/user/advanced_constraints.rst

 Cyclic storage
 --------------

 With ``storage`` and ``supply_plus`` techs, it is possible to link the storage at either end of the timeseries, using cyclic storage.
 This allows the user to better represent multiple years by just modelling one year.
-Cyclic storage is activated by default (to deactivate: ``run.cyclic_storage: false``).
+Cyclic storage is activated by default (to deactivate: ``config.build.cyclic_storage: false``).
 As a result, a technology's initial stored energy at a given location will be equal to its stored energy at the end of the model's last timestep.

 For example, for a model running over a full year at hourly resolution, the initial storage at `Jan 1st 00:00:00` will be forced equal to the storage at the end of the timestep `Dec 31st 23:00:00`.
 By setting ``storage_initial`` for a technology, it is also possible to fix the value in the last timestep.
-For instance, with ``run.cyclic_storage: true`` and a ``storage_initial`` of zero, the stored energy *must* be zero by the end of the time horizon.
+For instance, with ``config.build.cyclic_storage: true`` and a ``storage_initial`` of zero, the stored energy *must* be zero by the end of the time horizon.

 Without cyclic storage in place (as was the case prior to v0.6.2), the storage tech can have any amount of stored energy by the end of the timeseries.
 This may prove useful in some cases, but has less physical meaning than assuming cyclic storage.